Hyperboloid GPLVM for Discovering Continuous Hierarchies via Nonparametric Estimation: Abstract

 \section{Abstract}

-Dimensionality reduction (DR) offers a useful representation of complex high-dimensional data.
-Recent DR methods focus on hyperbolic geometry to derive a faithful low-dimensional representation of hierarchical data.
-However, existing methods are based on neighbor embedding, frequently ruining the continual relation of the hierarchies.
-This paper presents hyperboloid Gaussian process (GP) latent variable models (hGP-LVMs) to embed high-dimensional hierarchical data with implicit continuity via nonparametric estimation.
-We adopt generative modeling using the GP, which brings effective hierarchical embedding and executes ill-posed hyperparameter tuning.
-This paper presents three variants that employ original point, sparse point, and Bayesian estimations.
-We establish their learning algorithms by incorporating the Riemannian optimization and active approximation scheme of GP-LVM.
-For Bayesian inference, we further introduce the reparameterization trick to realize Bayesian latent variable learning.
-In the last part of this paper, we apply hGP-LVMs to several datasets and show their ability to represent high-dimensional hierarchies in low-dimensional spaces.
+Dimensionality reduction (DR) offers interpretable representations of complex high-dimensional data, and recent DR methods have leveraged hyperbolic geometry to obtain faithful low-dimensional embeddings of high-dimensional hierarchical relationships.
+However, existing methods are dependent on neighbor embedding, which frequently ruins the continuous nature of the hierarchical structures.
+This paper proposes hyperboloid Gaussian process latent variable models (hGP-LVMs) to embed high-dimensional hierarchical data while preserving the implicit continuity via nonparametric estimation.
+We adopt generative modeling using the GP, which provides effective hierarchical embedding and executes ill-posed hyperparameter tuning.
+This paper presents three variants of the proposed models that employ original point, sparse point, and Bayesian estimations, and we establish their learning algorithms by incorporating the Riemannian optimization and active approximation scheme of the GP-LVM.
+In addition, we employ the reparameterization trick for scalable learning of the latent variables in the Bayesian estimation method.
+The proposed hGP-LVMs were applied to several datasets, and the results demonstrate their ability to represent high-dimensional hierarchies in low-dimensional spaces.